Office of Research

 Yes.
 Adjuncts needing IRB approval may submit an IRB application to the IRB Committee; however, they must provide their off-campus contact information.

 Summer applications are reviewed within two weeks after submission.
 There is no deadline for applications, and these applications are handled on a rolling basis.

 No, a current NIH certificate is satisfactory and acceptable.
-However, when the NIH training certificate expires (NIH certificates expire in 3 years), then CITI Human Subject training in your field of expertise must be completed.
-The subsets of RCR (1.
-Human Subjects/2.
-Animal Care and Use) tests are optional if applicants have a current National Institute of Health (NIH) certificate. https://www.citiprogram.org/ Note that there may be additional training requirements for faculty, students, administrators, and staff who are doing research through an externally funded grant, of which the Research Office will inform you.
+However, when the NIH training certificate expires (NIH certificates expire in 3 years), then CITI Human Subject training in your field of expertise or study must be completed.
+CITI training webpage - https://www.citiprogram.org/ There may be additional training requirements for faculty, students, administrators, and staff who are doing research through an externally funded grant, of which the Research Office will inform you.

 All research done at Cooper Medical School must be approved by its IRB Committee.
 Click here for directions, template, and application form.
 If your project does not fit the template, please click here for the Investigator-Initiated Protocol Template.

 Internal curriculum development does not require a review by the IRB, and therefore, does not require the completion and submission of an IRB application.
-However, if a classroom survey related to curriculum development is associated with a sponsored project and will contribute to generalizable knowledge/publication/reporting to a sponsor, then the curriculum development survey is subject to IRB review.
+However, if a classroom survey related to curriculum development is associated with a sponsored project and will contribute to generalizable knowledge/publication/reporting to the public, then the curriculum development survey may be subject to IRB review.
 Please contact the Glassboro Campus - Social, Behavioral and Educational Review Board Administration (Eric Gregory or Karen Heiser) for more information.

 Harriet Hartman, Ph.D.